JuliaGeo/CFTime.jl/docs/src/index.md

 # DateTimeStandard(2000-01-01T00:00:00)
 ```

-Operations can typically be 2 to 4 time slower when using an `Int128` rather than an `Int64`.
+Operations can typically be 2 to 4 times slower when using an `Int128` rather than an `Int64`.

 It is important to note that when small durations are added to a time instances, then internal type promotion will also change the unit of the time instance (which is milliseconds since 1900-01-01):